 Learn to live on less.
 If you can’t find a job that pays what you used to make, cut back where you can and learn to live on less.
 Do you really need cable?
 Do have to have an iPhone?
 Could you stop eating out?
 Look at where you can cut back and do it.

 Make an honest and concentrated effort to find your next job.
 Don’t just talk about how bad things are and do nothing to make them better.

-It you want a job, stop blaming the economy, Obamacare, big business, politicians, etc., etc. etc. Take charge of your life.
-Don’t wait for the economy to change or the recession to end.
+It you want a job, stop blaming the economy, big business, politicians, etc., etc. etc. Take charge of your life.
+Don’t wait for the economy to change.
 See where you fit in today’s job market and do whatever it takes to work within it.

 Sue Montgomery is founder and president of Resume Plus (www.resumeplus.com).
 She is a professional resume writer and career coach who markets people for the jobs they want.
 Contact Sue directly at 937-254-5627 or email firstname.lastname@example.org.